hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 but also as a way to register [DNS entries](https://www.consul.io/docs/guides/forwarding.html).
 This allows servers in the same AWS account to access Vault using DNS (e.g. using an address like `vault.service.consul`).

-To set this up, install the [install-dnsmasq module](/modules/install-dnsmasq) on each server that needs to access Vault.
+To set this up, use the [install-dnsmasq module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/install-dnsmasq) on each server that needs to access Vault.

 ### Access Vault from the public Internet